pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 ```

 We spawn a Multi Match query to ES with the search term as the first
-argument of the class method and we specify which fields are we running this
+argument of the class method and we specify which fields we’re running this
 query on.
-Additionally we are also specifying the weight of matches inside each
+Additionally, we’re specifying the weight of matches inside each
 field.
-In the example I gave the `title` field is 5 times as important as the
+In the example, the `title` field is five times as important as the
 `body` field.
 There are several types of Multi Match queries, specified by the
 `type` parameter.
-The possible options are:
+Here are the possible options:

 | Type Parameter  | Description                                                |
 | --------------- | ---------------------------------------------------------- |